 The December 2015 Notes mature on June 23, 2017, eighteen (18) months after the December 2015 Original Issue Date, and provide for interest to accrue at an interest rate equal to the lesser of 15% per annum or the maximum rate permitted under applicable law after the occurrence of any event of default as provided in the December 2015 Notes.
 At any time after the December 2015 Original Issue Date, the holders, at their option, may convert the outstanding principal balance and accrued interest into shares of the Company's Common Stock.
-The initial conversion price for the principal and interest in connection with voluntary conversions by a holder of a December 2015 Note is \$0.12 per share, subject to adjustment as provided therein.
-Each December 2015 Note, for example, is subject to adjustment upon certain events such as stock splits and has full ratchet anti-dilution protections for issuance of securities by us at a price that is lower than the conversion price.
-Each December 2015 Note also contains certain negative covenants, including prohibitions on incurrence of indebtedness, liens, charter amendments, dividends, redemption.
-None of the holders of the December 2015 Note have the right to convert any portion of their December 2015 Note if it (together with its affiliates) would beneficially own in excess of 9.99% of the number of shares of Common Stock outstanding immediately after giving effect to the exercise.
+The initial conversion price for the principal and interest in connection with voluntary conversions by a holder of a December 2015 Note was \$0.12 per share, as amended on May 30, 2017 to \$0.08, subject to adjustment as provided therein.
+Each December 2015 Note, for example, is subject to adjustment protections for issuance of securities by us at a price that is lower than the conversion price.
+Each December 2015 Note as stock splits and has full ratchet anti-dilution protections for issuance of indebtedness, liens, charter amendments, dividends, redemption.
+None of the holders of the December 2015 Note is of convert any portion of their December 2015 Note if it (together with its affiliates) would beneficially own in excess of 9.99% of the number of shares of Common Stock outstanding immediately after giving effect to the exercise.
 The December 2015 Notes include customary events of default, including, among other things, payment defaults, covenant breaches, certain representations and warranties, certain events of bankruptcy, liquidation and suspension of the Company's Common Stock from trading.
 If such an event of default occurs, the holders of the December 2015 Notes may be entitled to take various actions, which may include the acceleration of amounts due under the December 2015 Notes and accrual of interest as described above.
-The December 2015 Notes are collectively collateralized by substantially all of our assets and gua
+The December 2015 Notes are collectively collateralized by substantially all of our assets and guarantees of payment of the December 2015 Notes have al